BOARD MEMBERS 2018-19

-Hiroki Iijima [President]: I regularly report for TBS [Tokyo Broadcasting System Television] national news as the only correspondent for Australia and the South Pacific.
-I write a regular column for the largest Japanese language monthly magazine in Australia, `Nichigo Press’.
-I was the representative for the TBS Sydney Olympic Bureau (1998 – 2000).
-In Japan, I have worked as director of news programmes on TV Asahi.
-I was born in Yamanashi prefecture, which is about 80 km west of Tokyo.
-My home town is near Mt.
-Fuji, which is the one of the most desirable destinations in Japan for foreign tourists!
-I have been living here in Australia for over 20 years and I’ve been an FCA member since 1999.
-I have an Australian wife with three children (all boys!)
-I love music and play some instruments.
-As the president of FCA, I would like to hold more events, especially those where guest speakers are invited.
-I have a fairly easy going personality, so please feel free to talk to me and suggest guest speakers for news briefings.
-I also welcome your suggestions for social events, for example, wine or sake tasting.
-I look forward to working with you.
+Hiroki Iijima [President]: Hiroki Iijima regularly reports for TBS (Tokyo Broadcasting System Television) national news as the only correspondent for Australia and the South Pacific.
+He was the representative for the TBS Sydney Olympic Bureau (1998 – 2000).
+In Japan, he has worked as Director of news programmes on TV Asahi.
+He was born in Yamanashi prefecture, which is about 80 km west of Tokyo.
+His home town is near Mt.
+Fuji, which is the one of the most desirable destinations in Japan for foreign tourists.
+Hiroki has been living in Australia for over 20 years and he has been an FCA member since 1999.

-Rob Taylor [Executive Board Member]: I cover political and general news, as well as economics, in Australia and the Pacific for the Wall Street Journal based in Australia’s Parliament in Canberra, I have been a journalist for more than 20 years and I have reported from Afghanistan, South Africa, Myanmar, Mauritius and Sri Lanka.
-I was previously chief correspondent in Kabul with Reuters and Jakarta bureau chief for Australia’s local agency AAP.
-I have covered conflict, elections, earthquakes and tsunamis on three continents.
-I began my career as a news photographer in Africa.
+Rob Taylor [Executive Board Member]: Rob Taylor covers political and general news, as well as economics, in Australia and the Pacific for the Wall Street Journal.
+Based in Australia’s Parliament in Canberra, he has been a journalist for more than 20 years and he has reported from Afghanistan, South Africa, Myanmar, Mauritius and Sri Lanka.
+He was previously chief correspondent in Kabul with Reuters and Jakarta bureau chief for Australia’s local agency AAP.
+Rob has covered conflict, elections, earthquakes and tsunamis on three continents.
+He began his career as a news photographer in Africa.